The names: 19 children, 2 teachers killed in Uvalde school

 Maranda Mathis, 11

-The mother of a close friend described Miranda as “very loving and very talkative.”
-She told the Austin American-Statesman that her daughter and Miranda had been in the same classes and that Miranda would ask to have her hair done like her daughter’s.
+The mother of a close friend described Maranda as “very loving and very talkative.”
+She told the Austin American-Statesman that her daughter and Maranda had been in the same classes and that Maranda would ask to have her hair done like her daughter’s.

 ———